 About CIRCLE

 Launched in October 2023, CIRCLE aims to support interdisciplinary research and scholarship, teaching, and engagement by providing training and facilitation for interdisciplinarity, fostering community among interdisciplinary scholars and educators, and conducting research on the nature of interdisciplinarity.
-More information on the CIRCLE webpage.
+Visit the CIRCLE webpage to learn more.